 Second, in general, at least 95% of our gross income for each taxable year must consist of income that is qualifying income for purposes of the 75% gross income test (except for income derived from the temporary investment of new capital), other types of interest and dividends, gain from the sale or disposition of stock or securities or any combination of these.
 Gross income from our sale of property that we hold primarily for sale to customers in the ordinary course of business is excluded from both the numerator and the denominator in both income tests.
 Income and gain from "hedging transactions," as defined below in "-Hedging Transactions," will be excluded from both the numerator and the denominator for purposes of both the 75% and 95% gross income tests.
 In addition, certain foreign currency gains will be excluded from gross income for purposes of one or both of the gross income tests.
-See "-Foreign Currency Gain."
-Finally, gross income attributable to cancellation of indebtedness, or COD, income will be excluded from both the numerator and the denominator for purposes of both of the gross income tests.
-The following paragraphs discuss the specific application of the gross income tests to us.
+See "- Foreign Currency Gain."
+Finally, gross income attributable to cancellation of indebtedness, or COD, income will be excluded from both the numerator and the denominator for purposes of both of the gross income tests to us.